Localization of information driven by stochastic resetting

 \paragraph*{Localization regime.} We now discuss how the flat vanishing Lyapunov spectrum for $r > r_\rmc$ materializes in terms of the spatiotemporal spreading of information and correlations.
 Equation~(\ref{eq:linear_branch}) implies that the late-time limit of the OTOC $\tilde D(x,x';t)$ saturates to a spatial profile that is exponentially localized around the perturbation $x'$,

 with the length scale

-Equations~(\ref{eq:local1}) and~(\ref{eq:local2}) demonstrate that the spatiotemporal spread of information is brought to a complete halt in time, with a residual spatial smearing occurring on a length scale $\xi_r$ which diverges in approaching criticality from above with an exponent $\nu = 1/2$.
+The approach to the steady-state is controlled by the timescale $\tau_r := 1/(r - r_\rmc)$.
+Equations~(\ref{eq:local1}) and~(\ref{eq:local2}) demonstrate that the spatiotemporal spread of information is brought to a complete halt in time, with a residual spatial smearing occurring on a length scale $\xi_r$ which diverges in approaching criticality from above with an exponent $\nu = 1/2$ and a dynamical exponent $z=2$.
 Note that Eq.~(\ref{eq:local2}) can be generalized to cases in which the small-velocity expansion in Eq.~(\ref{eq:expansion}) starts at order $\alpha > 2$, \textit{i.e.} $\lambda(v\simeq 0) \simeq \lambda_0(1-|v/v_0|^\alpha)$, yielding the critical $\nu = (\alpha-1)/\alpha$.

 We now turn to standard correlations, whose behavior under resetting is simpler, if not trivial.
 In extended many-body systems without conserved quantities and away from phase transitions, one expects equal-time connected two-point functions $C(x,x';t):= \langle \phi(x,t) \phi(x',t) \rangle_{\rm c}$ to decay exponentially in space at large distances.
 Under stochastic resetting, this exponential relaxation is preserved by the renewal structure, leading to a steady-state correlation